Exploring the bohemian La Condesa and the neighbouring hipster Roma districts of Mexico City

 Here is a walking Map of how to get from A to B.

 Located in Roma Norte, the unusually named museum, Museo del Objeto del Objeto, or more simply known by its acronym MODO, is located in a rather elegant Art Deco styled mansion.
-It sets out to tell the history of Mexico through exhibiting collections of both extraordinary and everyday objects.
+It sets out to tell the history of Mexico by exhibiting collections of both extraordinary and everyday objects.
 MODO has a collection of 100,000+ objects to call upon and uses these, plus additional resources to put on temporary exhibits with the mission of “promote the production of a culture of the unexpected and the uncommon.”.
 So, you can keep going back and there will always be something new to look at.

 During our time in Mexico City, MODO had a temporary exhibit of concert posters across the years.
 It was amazing to see the evolution of the concert poster and how it has become an art form in its own right.